Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31U-heads-bootloader-support.md

 **Expected result**

-After selecting `Exit to recovery shell`, the recovery shell should be launched.
+After selecting `Exit to recovery shell`, the recovery shell should be shown.

 Example output: